-The Institute for International and Comparative Constitutional Law has launched a programme for the promotion of excellent doctoral and post-doctoral researchers in the fields of international, European and comparative constitutional law.
-The core of the programme consists of two workshops per semester that are devoted to the discussion of the Junior Scholars’ research projects as well as academic publications.
+The Institute for International and Comparative Constitutional Law has launched a program for the promotion of excellent doctoral and post-doctoral researchers in the fields of international, European and comparative constitutional law.
+The core of the program consists of two workshops per semester that are devoted to the discussion of the Junior Scholars’ research projects as well as academic publications.
 The workshops will be directed by the respective Dietrich Schindler Lecturer and a member of the Institute.
-The programme lasts one year and is meant to foster the academic exchange with internationally renowned experts in the field.
+The program lasts one year and is meant to foster the academic exchange with internationally renowned experts in the field.

-The Junior Scholars Programme is also open to doctoral and post-doctoral researchers from other Swiss universities.
+The Junior Scholars Program is also open to doctoral and post-doctoral researchers from other Swiss universities.

-We are delighted that Prof. Bernhard Schlink (Berlin) and Prof. Oona Hathaway (Yale) have agreed to be Schindler Lecturers for the academic year 2021/22.
+We are delighted that Prof. Georg Nolte (International Court of Justice The Hague/Humboldt-Universität zu Berlin) and Prof. Anthea Roberts (Australian National University) have agreed to be Schindler Lecturers for the academic year 2023/24.

 - Ana Luísa Bernardino

 - Leo Tiberghien

 - Damian Cueni